ericsalerno/irc-php/README.md

-# irc-php
+# slzbot-irc

-For fun and practice, I'm throwing together a super simple irc bot.
+For fun and practice, I'm throwing together a super simple PHP based irc bot that runs from the command line (or a container).

 The idea would be to make an event based Bot class that you can extend to add your own business logic to.

 ## Usage

-You can use the bot by including salernolabs/irc-php with composer (when its in packagist, not yet) and activating it like this.
+You can use the bot by including salernolabs/slzbot-irc with composer (when its in packagist, not yet) and activating it like this.

     $bot = new \SalernoLabs\IRC\Bot();

     $bot
-        ->setServer('irc.efnet.org', 6667, false)
+        ->setServer('irc.efnet.org', 6667)
         ->setChannels('#ircphp')
-        ->setUser('ircphpbot', 'IRC PHP')
-        ->connect();
+        ->setUser('myBotNickname', 'SlzBot')
+           //any events and commands you want to bind can go here ->connect();

+## Events

+You can bind and respond to events that occur from the server.
+You can bind multiple event executors to a single event.
+For example, 376 is the IRC op code for the end of the MOTD.
+You can bind an event to autojoin channels like this.

+    $autoJoins = new \SalernoLabs\IRC\Events\AutoJoin();
+    $autoJoins->setAutoJoins(['#programming', '#irc', '#php']);

+    $bot
+       ->addOpCodeEvent(376, $autoJoins)

+There are some op codes and other events that Slzbot listens for in the \SalernoLabs\IRC\OpCodes class.

+The event class must implement the \SalernoLabs\IRC\Events\EventInterface interface to work so feel free to create them in your project.

+## Commands

+You can also bind commands to your bot so that it can listen for user requests.
+For example if a user types !uptime and you want to listen for that keyword, you can do something like this:

+    $command = new \SalernoLabs\IRC\Commands\Uptime();

+    $bot
+        ->addCommand('uptime', $command);

+This would make the bot listen for users to say "!uptime" and then it would execute the code within the class.
+In this case it would just say how long it was since the class was instantiated.

+The command class must implement the \SalernoLabs\IRC\Commands\CommandInterface interface to work so feel free to create them in your project.
+You can also change the activation character from the default of '!' with setCommandActivationCharacter.